TomSchammo/clean-history/README.md

 # Clean History

-A deamon to automatically clean shell histories.
+A daemon to automatically clean shell histories.

 Having my shell history polluted by duplicate commands or commands that are specific to a certain folder or file